immutables/immutables.github.io/immutable.md

 To declare lazy attribute, create non-abstract attribute initializer method and annotate it with `org.immutables.annotation.GenerateLazy`.
 Similarly to [derived attributes](#derived-attribute), body of the method should compute and return value of an attribute.
-Derived attributes acts much like regular methods, but that computes value on first access, but return same memoized value.
+Derived attributes acts much like regular methods, but compute value on first access and subsequently return same memoized value.

 ```java
 @GenerateImmutable